All the answers to your questions about online ACLS programs in one simple location.

 Whether or not an organization is accredited, or is associated with an accredited provider, is one of the most common questions asked when looking into online ACLS providers.
 While no entirely online ACLS provider is accredited by the American Heart Association (AHA), they may still be accredited by another institution.

-For example, eMedCert jointly provides CME in partnership with the Postgraduate Institute for Medicine, and is an approved provider of Continuing Education per the California Board of Registered Nursing.
-Through our partnership with the Postgraduate Institute for Medicine, we are able to provide AMA PRA Category 1, ADA and ANCC CME credits with our ACLS courses.
+For example, eMedCert jointly provides CME in partnership with the Postgraduate Institute for Medicine and is an approved provider of Continuing Education per the California Board of Registered Nursing.
+Through our partnership with the Postgraduate Institute for Medicine, we can provide AMA PRA Category 1, ADA, and ANCC CME credits with our ACLS courses.